 If you have been unemployed during the year, you cannot claim commuting expenses for the months concerned: you can only claim them for the months when you worked.

-Travel/commuting does not result in a tax deduction unless the expense is higher than your annual threshold amount i.e. your own liability.
+Travel/commuting does not result in a tax deduction unless the expense is higher than your annual threshold amount i.e. the "threshold of your own liability".
 However, you must report the entire expenses: you must include the amount treated as your own liability in the amount you claim.
-The Tax Administration takes the own liability threshold into consideration when assessing your taxes.
+The Tax Administration takes the threshold into consideration when assessing your taxes.

 Example: Antti was out of work from January 1 – March 31.
 However, he got a job April 1 that continued up to September 30.
 After this he was again unemployed October 1 to December 31.
 His commuting cost was €80 per month — this is the price of an unlimited-ride bus pass.
 As a result, for six months of work, Antti can claim 6 × €80.00 = €480.00